What we are about

 Because we are dependent upon MSA-sustained fisheries resources, the lives of our members are profoundly affected by the Act and its implementation.
 We propose or support amendments only where there is a solid case to be made for them.
 By the same token, we are not reluctant to oppose amendments that fail to meet this test.
 Our bottom line is that Congress has done an excellent job with the MSA, for which we are grateful, and we urge the House and Senate to be highly cautious about making any changes that cannot be counted upon to be beneficial to stakeholders and the public-at-large.

 In the consideration of amendments to the MSA, there is sometimes evidenced an implicit assumption that the Councils and the Commerce Department will always exercise management latitude to do the right thing.
 To this, we respond with the maxim, “Trust, but verify.”
 To the extent that stakeholders, the general public, and their representatives in Congress are satisfied that fisheries are managed responsibly and fairly, there is a good case for allowing and even enhancing management flexibility, and as importantly, reducing regulatory burdens on stakeholders and costs on taxpayers.
 Where that confidence is lacking, Congress should step in through oversight, and as necessary, remedial legislation.

 We sometimes disagree with the actions, and regret inaction, of the Pacific and North Pacific Fishery Management Councils and the Commerce Department.
-At present, while we are disappointed with the North Pacific Council’s and NOAA Fisheries’ failure to establish credible monitoring of tendering activities, we tentatively reserve judgment as to whether legislative action is appropriate.
+At present, while we are disappointed with the North Pacific Council’s and NOAA Fisheries’ failure to take meaningful steps to:

 As ever, we stand ready to work constructively with Congress, the Administration, the IPHC, and non-government stakeholders to address challenges to conservation and management aimed at sustainable fisheries.